 Abatacept must be given slowly when injected into a vein, and the IV infusion can take at least 30 minutes to complete.

-You may need to mix abatacept with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medication.
+Abatacept must be mixed with a liquid (diluent) before using it.
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.

 If you need surgery, tell the surgeon ahead of time that you are using abatacept.

-If you have ever had hepatitis B, abatacept can cause this condition to come back or get worse.
-You will need frequent blood tests to check your liver function during treatment and for several months after you stop using this medicine.
+If you've ever had hepatitis B, using abatacept can cause this virus to become active or get worse.
+You may need frequent liver function tests while using this medicine and for several months after you stop.

-This medicine can cause false results with certain blood glucose tests, showing high blood sugar readings.
-If you have diabetes, talk to your doctor about the best way to check your blood sugar while you are using abatacept.
+Abatacept can cause false results with certain blood glucose tests, showing high blood sugar readings.
+If you have diabetes, talk to your doctor about the best way to test your blood sugar.

 Autoimmune disorders are often treated with a combination of different drugs.
-Use all medications as directed by your doctor.
-Read the medication guide or patient instructions provided with each medication.
-Do not change your doses or medication schedule without your doctor's advice.
+Use all medications as directed and read all medication guides you receive.
+Do not change your dose or dosing schedule without your doctor's advice.

-Store abatacept in the refrigerator.
-Do not freeze.
-Keep the medicine in original carton to protect it from light.
-Do not use abatacept if the expiration date on the medicine label has passed.
+Store abatacept in original carton in a refrigerator.
+Protect from light and do not freeze.
+Do not use after the expiration date on the medicine label has passed.

-If you need to transport the medicine, place the syringes in a cooler with ice packs.
+If you need to travel with your medicine, place the syringes in a cooler with ice packs.

-Abatacept that has been mixed with a diluent may be stored in a refrigerator or at room temperature and used within 24 hours.
+Abatacept mixed with a diluent may be stored in a refrigerator or at room temperature and must be used within 24 hours.